-Any information on 64bit support for Drumtracker in the future?
+Future 64bit support for Drumtracker >yes/no/when?

 I definitely second this post.
 I just picked up Drumtracker and without the multi-track/instrument support in Windows 7 it’s practically worthless for transcribing drum tracks.
 It’s actually the only 32-bit Windows application I’ve come across so far that doesn’t work in Windows 7.
 It looks like a really cool program, but until there’s a 64-bit version, I’d have been better off spending that $20 on beer.